-Nationality: Congolese.
-Date of UN designation: 1 November 2005.
 Other information: Appointed General in the FARDC in December 2004.
 Handed over by the Government of the DRC to the International Criminal Court on 18 October 2007.
-His trial began in November 2009.
+Convicted in May 2014 by the ICC to 12 years in prison for war crimes and crimes against humanity.
+Currently in prison in the Netherlands.